What Is The Children’s After-School Program?

-The Children’s Education Experience at the St. Vincent & Sarah Fisher Center is a community based, individualized after-school and summer education experience program for children in grades 1-3, designed to offer year round reading and math skill building to bridge the educational gap in Detroit.
+The Children’s After-School Program at the St. Vincent & Sarah Fisher Center is a community based, individualized after-school education program for children in grades 1-5, designed for year round reading and math skill building to bridge the educational gap in Detroit.
+Sessions are Monday through Thursday, from 3:30 p.m. until 5:30 p.m.
 The program is for students who are motivated to learn, and for parents who support their learning.

 Statistics prove that if a child falls behind in math or reading skills by the fourth grade, they are less likely to complete their education and have a harder time finding employment.
-At CEE, we believe that all children have the ability to be successful in life if given the required tools and skills.
+We believe that all children have the ability to be successful in life if given the required tools and skills.
 Our tutors provide encouragement, motivation and support for learning achievement.

 How are we different than other children’s learning programs?
 We differ from traditional classroom settings in a variety of ways: